pizzalover125/sprig-lite/README.md

 # sprig-lite
 A miniature version of the Sprig game console.
+Other people have made epic games on https://electronoobs.com/eng_arduino_tut120_code1.php, so I'll adapt that code to work with my console.

 ## Images:
 ![image](https://github.com/user-attachments/assets/830ad957-dc60-406b-bb02-4673f8bdbb8f)